 Record variables

-Record variables include individual record variables and composite record variables.
+Record variables include single-record variables and composite record variables.

-You can assign a value to each field of a record variable.
+You can assign values to each field of a record variable separately.
 In some cases, you can also assign the value of one record variable to another.
-If a record variable represents a full or partial row of a database table or view, you can assign the value of the row to the record variable.
+If a record variable represents all or part of a row in a database table or view, you can assign the corresponding row to the record variable.

 Assign the value of one record variable to another

-You can assign the value of one record variable to another only when the following conditions are met:
+You can assign the value of one record variable to another only if the following conditions are met:

-Here is an example of assigning values to record variables by using a constructor function:
+Here is an example of directly assigning a value to a record type variable using a constructor:

 DECLARE